FinalsClub/FinalsClub/README.md

 ## The Back Channel (BC)

-The back channel portion of FC utilizes ["BC"](https://github.com/FinalsClubDev/BC).
+The back channel portion of FC is implemented with ["BC"](https://github.com/FinalsClubDev/bc).
 BC allows the note takers, or anyone else who is just observing, to suggest questions for the lecturer, and vote on each other's questions.
 It also allows people to post commentary.

+Although the actual BC code was written for FC, it has been extracted from the original FC source and turned into an independent open source project.

 ## The Surrounding Website